Activity level and subsidised care

 Your activity level affects your subsidised care for Child Care Subsidy (CCS).

 We base your activity level on the hours of recognised activities you do.
-We use your activity level to work out the number of hours of subsidised child care you can get each fortnight.
+We use your activity level to work out how many hours of subsidised child care you can get each fortnight.

 If you have a partner, we’ll look at both of your activity levels.
 We’ll use the lower of your or your partner’s activity level to work out your hours of subsidised care.